Automattic/publish-to-s3-gradle-plugin/README.md

             artifactId = 'library'
             // version is set by `publish-to-s3` plugin in `prepareToPublishToS3` task, so it should be omitted

-            // This can be used for android library projects to upload the source files
+            // This can be used for Android library projects to upload the source files
             // artifact tasks.named("androidSourcesJar")

             from components.java